reilivia/reilivia.github.io/_posts/2022-08-10-noise-wave-test.markdown

 # Why does the y offset is outside the function, while the x offset is inside?

-When I watched the [2D Noise - Perlin Noise and p5.js Tutorial][noise-2] by Coding Train, I noticed that in the beginning, there is only an x offset because it was a 1D Perlin Noise.
-Later on in the video, a y offset was added to create a 2D Perlin Noise.
+When I watched the [2D Noise - Perlin Noise and p5.js Tutorial][noise-2] by Coding Train, I noticed that [in the beginning][noise-1d], there is only an x offset because it was a 1D Perlin Noise.
+[Later on in the video][noise-2d], a y offset was added to create a 2D Perlin Noise.

+Now, if you look closely in the original [Noise Wave][noise-wave] examples, the y offset is outside the shape , while the x offset inside.
 Here's what i got from my underestanding:
 * The x offset is inside to reset the x offset of the shape back to zero.
 * The y offset is outside the loop so that the y offset increase by one on each line

-Now, if you look closely in the original [Noise Wave][noise-wave] examples, the y offset is outside the shape , while the x offset inside.

 [noise-wave]: https://p5js.org/examples/math-noise-wave.html